econoalchemist/UpstreamData-VPN/04 Activating LANs.md

 ![](assets/pfSenseAdvancedConfig7.png)

 Now you can add additional aliases that will be referenced in firewall rules on the other LANs to prevent `LAN-3` from talking to `LAN-1`, `LAN-2`, and `LAN-4`.
-So on and so forth until all my networks are sequestered in a way that only the firewall can see what is connected on the other networks.
+So on and so forth until all the networks are sequestered in a way that only the firewall can see what is connected on the other networks.

 - With the alias created, a new firewall rule can be applied referencing this alias on the secondary LAN.
 - Navigate to `Firewall` > `Rules`, select the LAN you want to apply the rule to, e.g, `LAN-2`.
 - Then for `Action` set it to `Block`.
-For `Protocol` set it to `Any`.
+- For `Protocol` set it to `Any`.
 - For `Destination` set it to `Single host or alias`.
 - Then enter your alias name.
 - Click on `Save` at the bottom of the page and then `Apply Changes` at the top of the page.